5 Lessons From Founding Tech Groups + Memoir

 This is what I learned the hard way and wrote it in my personal notes during my tenure in Telegram group.

 I also realized that mere transformational/charismatic leadership.
 I would have to introduce them force.
 It could be either benevolent or coercive.
 After all, if we look at some notable leaders in history, they all used some sort of force.
-Be is silencing dissent, isolation, or even "harmless* approaches like micro managing, manipulation.
+Be is silencing dissent, isolation, or even "harmless" approaches like micro managing, manipulation.

 Learning from my observations, I started encouraging participation through daily programming, doubt solving , memes and chit-chat threads, weekly non-fiction literature reading threads.
 Encouraged posting news, science articles.

-I could also take a coercive approach and ban inactive people, ban links to other groups, force members of Freedomphiles to speak against my kick out, errors in study material from official group else get banned or guilt trip them, but I didn't.
+I could also take a coercive approach and ban inactive people, ban links to other groups, force members of NCG to speak against my kick out, errors in study material from official group else get banned or guilt trip them, but I didn't.

 However, it's not to say that influence is totally useless.
 Because if we look at my fanclub example again, I was able to gather lot of members just with a phrase You should Join My fanclub for fun